Sporting a unique D-shape design, Neato Robotics Botvac D6 Connected is one of the most advanced robotic vacuum cleaners on the market.

 - Some users report issues with getting the unit to follow maps

-- Google Home integration doesn’t support no-go lines, so you need to use the app
+- Google Home integration doesn’t support no-go lines (only available on app)

 The first thing that hits you about the Neato D6 is its unique shape.
 While the standard shape for robovacs is circular, the D6 Connected has a D-shape design.